Adalab/modulo-2-evaluacion-final-yanirafr/README.md

    - Add remove button next to each favourite to remove it from the list.
    - Remove favourite when clicking it on their browsed shows card.
    - Button to remove all favourites on one click.
-2. Inprove CSS: add CSS styles.
+2. Add CSS styles.

 > This task was completed on 10/26/2020.

 ## Technical interview:
-During the technical interview for the evaluation I was asked for:
+During the technical interview for the evaluation I was asked to:
 1. Create a new branch, "evaluation".
 2. Add premiere date to browsed show cards.
 3. Add the number of browsed shows on top of the list.